Frequently Asked Questions About Beef and Butchering

 When purchasing beef packages, your payment goes directly to DND Farms.
 There is no need to contact the butcher shop as the cost of butchering has already been added into the package price.

-What cuts should I get when purchasing a quarter, half, or whole?
+What cuts should I get when purchasing a half or whole?

 We get this question a lot!
 This is totally up to you, the customer.
 As you are the one who will be cooking this beef, we suggest that you get it cut to your standards.
 We would be happy to share with you our preferences, but also understand that some of the dishes that we make regularly might not be the same as what is cooked in your household.